jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

   (b) monitors in real time, elsewhere than on premises owned or occupied by the property guard, the property guard's firm, or any of the property guard's partners, any of the following:
     (i) a burglar alarm or similar warning device intended to immediately alert a person or persons to the presence of a person or persons in a particular place:
     (ii) a camera or similar device; or
-  (c) responds to any device in paragraph (b)(i) or (ii) that has been activated and that is on any part of any premises that are not owned or occupied by the property guard, the property guard's firm, or any of the property guard's partners.
+  (c) responds to any device in paragraph (b)﻿(i) or (ii) that has been activated and that is on any part of any premises that are not owned or occupied by the property guard, the property guard's firm, or any of the property guard's partners.

 ### 18 Meaning of personal guard employee
 In this Act, personal guard employee means an individual who in the course of his or her employment, or engagement as a contractor, by a personal guard—